ps4gentoo/ps4-linux-payloads/README.md

     cd ps4-linux-payloads/linux
     make

 ## Note
-* Don`t use Binload Payload for sending the Payload... it doesnt work fine (linuxloader source is .....) just add the Payload on  your Host and it works fine.
 * Don`t use PRO Payloads for Phat or Slim.

 ## Credits

 * MAAARCAN!!!!! the old linux group failoverfl0w / ps3itateam (Rancido) for fixing GPU Power on the PS4 Pro!
 * sleirsgoevy and more.
+* AlAzif
+* bestpig

-# For Firmware 5.05 and 6.72 use the Old Linux Loader Source.
+# For Firmware 5.05 and 6.72 use the "old" Linux Loader Source.

 1 Loader: https://github.com/ps4gentoo/PS4-Linux-Loader